photoprism/photoprism-docs/docs/setup.md

 or the logs tab (Library).

 !!! attention
-    PhotoPrism and Web browsers in general can only display JPEG images.
-RAW photos need to be converted, which is what our import and convert commands do.
+    PhotoPrism and Web browsers in general can not display RAW image files.
+They need to be converted, which is what our import and convert commands do.
 You'll find a checkbox for this step in our Web UI (disabled in read-only mode).

+!!! info
+    Due to popular request, our latest release supports PNG, BMP, GIF and TIFF files.
-    PNGs are currently not supported as this file format doesn't contain useful metadata and is typically used for screenshots, charts, graphs and icons only.
+    Be aware that files those formats often don't contain useful metadata and are typically used for screenshots, charts, graphs and icons only.

 ### Step 3: When you're done... ###